ryma2fhir/UKCorePythonScripts/README.md

 ### Options Used
 #### wget
-- -nv *Turn off verbose without being completely quiet (use ‘-q’ for that), which means that error messages and basic information still get printed.*
+- -nv - Turn off verbose without being completely quiet (use ‘-q’ for that), which means that error messages and basic information still get printed.
-- -O *The documents will not be written to the appropriate files, but all will be concatenated together and written to file.
-If ‘-’ is used as file, documents will be printed to standard output, disabling link conversion.*
+- -O - The documents will not be written to the appropriate files, but all will be concatenated together and written to file.
+If ‘-’ is used as file, documents will be printed to standard output, disabling link conversion.

 #### Aspell
 - -H - Sets mode to HTML